Temporary Protected Status for Syrians

 - A: USCIS has advised that a pending application filed prior to March 5, 2018 will be treated as an initial application under this 2018 redesignation.
 Individuals who have a pending initial Syria TPS application will not need to file a new TPS application.

 - Q: How long will TPS protection be available for Syrians?

 - A: Currently, USCIS has designated Syria for TPS for an additional 18-month period (from April 1, 2018 through September 30, 2019).
 The decision on whether to extend TPS beyond the designated period will be announced at least 60 days before the 18-month period ends.

 - Q: Can TPS status lead to any permanent immigration status?

 - A: No. TPS does not provide a path to permanent resident status ("green card") or any other long term status.
-For information on other potential options, please visit our U.S. Immigration Options for Syrians page.

 - Q: What will happen to my current immigration status if I obtain TPS?
 Can I apply for any other immigration status if I receive TPS?